LoverCheng/airbrb/README.md

 This focuses on the basic user interface to register and log in to the site.
 Login and registration are required to gain access to making bookings as a guest, leave reviews and to manage your own listings as a host.

 #### 2.1.1.
 Login Screen

- * A unique route must exist for this screen
+ * A unique route must exist for this screen ✅
- * User must be able to enter their `email` and `password`.
+ * User must be able to enter their `email` and `password`.✅
- * If the form submission fails, a reasonable error message is shown
+ * If the form submission fails, a reasonable error message is shown ✅
- * A button must exist to allow submission of form
+ * A button must exist to allow submission of form ✅

 #### 2.1.2.
 Register Screen

- * A unique route must exist for this screen
+ * A unique route must exist for this screen✅
- * User must be able to enter their `email` and `password` and `name`
+ * User must be able to enter their `email` and `password` and `name` ✅
- * A confirm `password` field should exist where user re-enters their password.
+ * A confirm `password` field should exist where user re-enters their password.✅
- * If the two passwords don't match, the user should receive an error popup before submission.
+ * If the two passwords don't match, the user should receive an error popup before submission. ✅
- * If the form submission fails, a reasonable error message is shown
+ * If the form submission fails, a reasonable error message is shown ✅
- * A button must exist to allow submission of form
+ * A button must exist to allow submission of form ✅

 #### 2.1.3.
 Logout Button

- * A logout button, when clicked, returns you to the landing screen whilst being no longer logged in.
+ * A logout button, when clicked, returns you to the landing screen whilst being no longer logged in. ✅

 #### 2.1.4.
 Items on all screens
  * On all screens, for a user who is logged in / authorised:
-   * The logout button exists somewhere
+   * The logout button exists somewhere ✅
    * A button exists that will take the user to the screen to view their hosted listings.
    * A button exists that will take the user to the screen to view all listings.

 ### 2.2.
 Feature Set 2.
 Creating & Editing & Publishing a Hosted Listing (16% for solo, 14% for pairs)